Do you ever compare yourself to cisgender women? Or girls who are further along on their feminine journeys?

 Those thought patterns are contagious, so the best thing you can do is find better people to be around: People who are happy, positive, and grateful.

-I realize there are people you can’t cut out completely (like family), but look for positive outlets.
-Explore Meetup groups, support groups, or positive forums or Facebook groups.
+I realize there are people you can’t cut out completely (like family), but look for positive outlets, such as Meetup groups, support groups, or online communities that uplift your spirits.

-It’s not like there’s a limited supply of beauty or success out there, so keep reminding yourself of your own strengths and attributes.
+There’s no finite supply of beauty or success in the world, so keep reminding yourself of your strengths and attributes.

 How do YOU deal with envy and comparison?